Skip to main content

 For each JDE application:

 • Headline active count.
-Active users is the number of distinct accounts with USR_STATUS = '01' and at least one role assignment — the JDE side of the headcount.
+Active users counts the JDE accounts that are still enabled and hold at least one role — the JDE side of the headcount.

 • Real usage.
 Transactional counts how many of those active users actually wrote something in the last 90 days.
 This is the figure to bring to an Oracle licence renegotiation.